CosmicNvim/CosmicNvim/readme.md

 # ✨ CosmicNvim ✨

-A lightweight and opinionated Neovim configuration for web development specifically designed to provide a COSMIC programming experience!
+Welcome!
+CosmicNvim is a lightweight and opinionated Neovim config for web development, specifically designed to provide a  ✨ COSMIC  ✨ programming experience!

 ## 🚀 Stellar Features